kninad/unix-v6fs/notes.md

 of the final dir does not exist.
 Need to implement a function to check whether a given path is VALID i.e its dir entries exist.

+The entry for "." should correspond to the same inode number for the newly created dir.

+The entry for ".." should correspond to pwd.

+Finally update the parent dir to include this dir_entry.
+Update the size of the parent dir too!

 **cd**: It should be able to work with "." and "..".
 The file path provided can be relative or absolute!
 If it does not start with "/" then it is a relative path.